 The Difference Between a Divorce and a Legal Separation

 A divorce legally ends a marriage, which is why Colorado’s domestic statutes call divorce a “dissolution of marriage.”
 Divorce allows individuals to remarry if they so choose.
 A legal separation does not end a marriage.
-This means couples cannot remarry because they are still married to each other.
+This means couples cannot remarry because they are still married to each other during a legal separation.
 A legal separation accomplishes everything a divorce does, except that it does not end your marriage.

 Why Couples Decide to Legally Separate Instead of Divorce

 Couples want a legal separation for various reasons.
 Some people opt for a legal separation for religious or moral reasons, or they want to keep their medical insurance coverage or retirement benefits.
 Other couples may see this as a “trial divorce” to determine whether they want to dissolve their marriage after a certain period of time.
 In some cases, a legal separation may help a couple reconcile and live together again.

 Legal Separation and Divorce Have the Same Issues

 A couple choosing legal separation has the same issues and concerns as a couple who decides to divorce.
 If you and your spouse have children and want a legal separation, you will have to answer such questions as: